Does Your Individual Online Presence Matter?

 - Retains current employees

-How to Build and Maintain an Online Presence
+How to Build and Maintain an Individual Online Presence

 Just as you may have worked for years to build a good physical reputation, your online presence takes cultivation and maintenance.
 It’s not something that can be built or repaired in one day.
 There are over a billion users on Facebook alone, and it’s estimated that by next year there will be over 2.77 billion social media users around the globe.
 That leaves a lot of opportunity for a personal PR disaster.